jcfaile/jcfaile.github.io/_posts/2022-07-19-forth-bootcamp.md

   - complex analysis
 ---

-This set of problems focuses on the residue theorem, argument principle, and mean value property.
+This set of problems focuses on the residue theorem, argument principle, and existence of branches.

 Resources
 ------